 At Maundene Primary School and the Inspire Partnership, we provide pupils with a knowledge rich curriculum that recognises substantive and disciplinary knowledge are intrinsically linked and interdependent.
 Our carefully chosen content places core knowledge at the heart of each curriculum subject.
-The knowledge is cumulative and constructs firm foundations from EYFS which children can build conceptual understanding over time.
+The knowledge is cumulative and constructs firm foundations from EYFS which children can build conceptual understanding over time, within and beyond the classroom.

 Key conceptual knowledge is mapped and sequenced in termly overviews and through the knowledge organisers.
 Core knowledge is drawn from the National Curriculum, and within discrete subjects, categories of knowledge are identified to ensure broad coverage and progression across each year group.
 The subjects are sequenced carefully to ensure that all children receive their full entitlement to our ambitious curriculum content.